Heringer-Epson/NeurArt/README.md

 ```

 ### Input parameters
+The following parameters can be changed in the src/master.py file.

 *styles* : ~list (of strings)
 Which styles to use in the training set.
 Default is ['Impressionism', 'Renaissance', 'Cubism', 'Ukiyo-e', 'Dada', 'Pointillism'].
 The complete list of options can be found HERE.